gigisr/data_etl/README.md

 conda env create --file condaenv.yml
 ```

-Then you can use `pip` to install the `data_curation` module, navigate to the same directory as contains the `setup.py` file then:
+Then you can use `pip` to install the `data_etl` module, navigate to the same directory as contains the `setup.py` file then:

 ```
 pip install -e .
 ```

-This now means you can import `data_curation` from the environment.
+This now means you can import `data_etl` from the environment.

 ## Examples